-Your marketing consultant says, “People don’t know how great you are.”
+A marketing coach says, “People don’t know how great you are.”

-Your new client says, “I had no idea you could do all these great things.”
+A client exclaims, “I had no idea you could do all these great things.”

 The truth is, your clients want to hear how good you are.
 They want to brag about you.